I’ve worked with a lot of clients over the years. It’s in the hundreds; if I had to guess, it’s close to 500.

 The difference between a writing coach and a developmental editor:

 The editor will take your manuscript and go over it with a fine-tooth comb.
-Then she will give you an editorial letter that will tell you what you need to do to fix it, to get it in publishable shape.
+Then she will give you an editorial letter outlining what you need to do to fix it to get it in publishable shape.

 The coach will stay with you through your revisions or rewrites, whatever is needed.
 She will hold your hand, advising you and guiding you with weekly or monthly calls and emails.

 Coaching may be more expensive, but it offers one-on-one hand-holding.
-On the other hand, the cost also depends on other factors, such as the length of your manuscript, the shape it’s in, and your commitment to getting it done.
+On the other hand, the cost also depends on factors such as the length of your manuscript, the condition it’s in, and your commitment to getting it done.

 OTHER HELP I OFFER: